jadijadi/lpic1book/content/1024_use_debian_package_management.md

 * Install, upgrade and uninstall Debian binary packages.
 * Find packages containing specific files or libraries which may or may not be installed.
-* Obtain package information like version, content, dependencies, package integrity, and installation status \(whether or not the package is installed\).
+* Obtain package information like version, content, dependencies, package integrity, and installation status \(Whether or not the package is installed\).
 * Awareness of apt.

-#### Terms and Utilities
+## Terms and Utilities

 * `/etc/apt/sources.list`
 * dpkg